nitinjha607/leaflink-2.0/README.md

 ## Installation

+### Attention

+- Suitable for Android OS.
+- Leaflink is designed for Android devices running Android 6.0 (Marshmallow) and above.
+- API keys are removed due to security reasons.

 There are two ways to install Leaflink: through the Google Drive or from the GitHub repository.

 **Google Drive Installation**